flaport/fdtd/readme.md

 ![grid discretization in 3D](yee.svg)

-According to the Yee discritization algorithm, there are inherently two types of fields on the grid: `E`-type fields on integer grid locations and `H`-type fields on half-integer grid locations.
+According to the Yee discretization algorithm, there are inherently two types of fields on the grid: `E`-type fields on integer grid locations and `H`-type fields on half-integer grid locations.